Day 1 - Home Country - Departure

 Day 4 - Mai Chau - Viang Xai

-It is an early rise today as we will cross borders that always take some time.
+It is an early rise today as we will cross borders which always takes some time.
 Just outside Mai Chai, we briefly visit one of the chopstick factories along the way, Next we go our way along narrow inland roads to the border checkpoint with Laos (Na Meo).
 After the border formalities, we enter the world of Laos, where time has long stood still.
 The leisurely pace in this sparsely populated country brings you into a different rhythm immediately.
 After the border, it is just over 50 km through beautiful karst mountains to the impressive caves of Vieng Xay.
-Depending the time, we can stop for a visit, or we ride straight to our accommodation.
+Depending on the time, we can stop for a visit, or we ride straight to our accommodation.

 Day 5 - Viang Xai - Muang Kham

 If we have not been able to visit the Caves yesterday, we can do so this morning.
 Alternatively, we explore the southern part of Nam-Et Phou Louey National Park – via some adventurous gravel paths.
 Then we continue via a tarmac but beautiful and quiet road through lush green terrain Eastwards.
 It is a very remote area.
-We can ride for 90 kilometers by ourselves in our speed until we meet again at the first cross-section for lunch.
-From there we scroll further southwards to our rest place for the night: Muang Kham.
+We can ride for 90 kilometers by ourselves at our own speed until we meet again at the first cross-section for lunch.
+From there we scroll further southwards to our resting place for the night: Muang Kham.

 Day 6 - Muang Kham– Phonsavan